1r0dm480/CTF-Wr1T3uPs/peaCTF2019/crypto/Crackthekey/README.md

 <img src="Crackthekey_break_peaCTF2019.png"/>
 </p>

-or we remove spaces, tabs, carriage returns and newlines.
-After we break de vigenere code with Vigenere-Cipher-Breaker python tool.
+or we eliminate new spaces and lines.
+Then we break the code of force with the python tool Vigenere-Cipher-Breaker.l.

 ```bash
 cat enc.txt | tr -d '\040\011\012\015' > output.txt